Free 🌐 Browser & Internet

 You clicked a download link.
 Where did the file go?

-What is Downloading?
+What is downloading?

 When you download something, you’re copying a file from the internet to your computer.
 This could be: